-2.6 Homogenization of sample composite
+2.6 Homogenization of sample composite:

 Ideally, the entire sample should be homogenized using equipment such as a Hobart food cutter.
-Before being placed in the chopper, samples may need to be either halved or quartered (e.g. apples, peaches) or cut into small (5-10 cm) pieces (e.g. cantaloupe, carrots, squash).
+Before being placed in the chopper, samples may need to be either halved or quartered (e.g. apples, peaches) or cut into small (5-10 cm or smaller) pieces (e.g. cantaloupe, carrots, squash).
 After homogenization, remove a portion for analysis.

 If equipment such as a Hobart food cutter is not available, the sample may be homogenized in an appropriate blender.
 In this case, prepare a composite sample consisting of approximately equal parts (weight or number) from each unit.
-Special attention must be paid to the method of cutting sections of fruit and vegetables.
+Special attention must be paid to the method of cutting sections of fruit and vegetables which helps in homogenization to provide the fine particle size.

 Pesticides may tend to collect in the stem area of fruits and on the top of vegetables.
 Vertical sections must therefore, be cut through the stem and centre of fruits and the top and center of vegetables.
-Finely cube the composite sample and reduce by mixing and quartering to ca 300 g.
-Homogenize the 300 g in an appropriate blender.
+Finely cube the composite sample and reduce by mixing and quartering to ca 300gm.
+Homogenize the 300gm in an appropriate blender.

 If the homogenized sample is not immediately analysed, store it in a clean container with a tight closure and freeze.
 Samples should be refrigerated, if they are expected to be analysed within four days.
-Aqueous or semi-aqueous samples should be kept at < -10 °C or below, before analysis.
+Aqueous or semi-aqueous samples should be kept at < $-10^{\circ}$ C or below, before analysis.